aparcanapavel/astrogram/README.md

 * Redux.js
 * jQuery for Ajax calls to my API & for animations
 * BCrypt for user passwords
-* AWS S3 buckets to store images
+* AWS S3 buckets to store user images
 ### Features:
 * Sign up, log in, log out with username & password
 * Image upload form